Brad May: Phoenix Coyotes

 As a member of the Phoenix Coyotes on November 11, 2000, May was suspended for 20 games for slashing Columbus Blue Jackets forward Steve Heinze in the nose with his stick.
-Heinze would need nine stitches, but returned to ice quickly.
+Heinze would need nine stitches, but returned to the ice quickly.
 After the game, May apologized to Heinze, who accepted the apology.
 At the time, the 20-game suspension was the fourth longest in NHL history.

 In 2002, May was arrested after assaulting a police officer and disorderly conduct at a nightclub in Scottsdale, Arizona.
 He was consequently sued by the police officer and in December 2005, was ordered to pay damages from a civil jury.

 Steve Moore

 May was also noted for allegedly putting the bounty on the head of the Colorado Avalanche's Steve Moore that ultimately resulted in the Todd Bertuzzi incident that essentially ended Moore's career.
-May was named in a lawsuit filed by Moore, but unable to prove if May did in fact put out a bounty on Moore, charges were later dropped in Colorado as the case was moved to a Canadian court.
+May was named in a lawsuit filed by Moore, but the plaintiff was unable to prove if May did in fact put out a bounty on Moore, so the suit charges were later dropped in Colorado as the case was moved to a Canadian court.